Yasithalalanga/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

+/*
+ * Copyright (c) 2024, WSO2 LLC. (http://www.wso2.com).
+All Rights Reserved.
+ *
+ * This software is the property of WSO2 LLC. and its suppliers, if any.
+ * Dissemination of any information or reproduction of any material contained
+ * herein is strictly forbidden, unless permitted by WSO2 in accordance with
+ * the WSO2 Commercial License available at http://wso2.com/licenses.
+ * For specific language governing the permissions and limitations under
+ * this license, please see the license as well as any agreement you’ve
+ * entered into with WSO2 governing the purchase of this software and any
+ * associated services.
+ */

 Services and integrations are exposed to other services, integrations, or applications through endpoints.
 A service or an integration can expose multiple endpoints, each representing a unique entry point into the service.
 For example, a service may expose a REST API endpoint and a GraphQL endpoint, each providing different ways to interact with the service.
 Endpoints provide specific details for how the service or the integration can be consumed.
 For instance, the port number, protocol, and the schema such as open API specification (OAS) or GraphQL schema.
 By defining these details, endpoints make it possible for other services, integrations, and applications to discover and interact with the service in a standardized way.